-If Google Play sees that the reported review violates its rules, it will be deleted.
-Otherwise, there will be a sign above the review that it will remain there.
-As soon as the review gets several similar reports, Google Play will delete it or cut its rating so that it won't be visible for new users.
+If moderators at Google Play agree that the reported review violates its rules, it will be deleted.
+Otherwise, you’ll see a sign above the review that it will remain there.
+However, as soon as the review receives several similar reports, Google Play will delete it or cut its rating - meaning it won't be visible for new users.

 How to report reviews to both the App Store and Google Play

-If you have apps in two different platforms you may want to report reviews in both apps from one place.
-This can’t be done in the consoles, but can be done in third-party services like AppFollow.
+If your apps feature across both the App Store and Google Play, you may want to report reviews in both apps from one place.
+While you can’t link the consoles yourself, this can be done in third-party platforms like AppFollow.

-- Filter review by the needed parameter.
-For example, short with a Review Rating of 1 star;
+- Filter reviews with the necessary parameters - for example, short with a review rating of 1 star;

-- Find reviews you want to report and click “Report a concern”.
+- Find the reviews you want to report and click “Report a concern”.